ReshmaRagini31/Prodigy_CS_05/README.md

 - Capture live network traffic.
 - Analyze and inspect packet headers (Ethernet, IP, TCP, UDP, etc.).
 - Filter captured packets by protocols, source/destination IP, ports, and more.
-- Save captured packets for offline analysis (in formats like pcap).
-- Support for multiple network interfaces.
 - Real-time packet statistics and visualization.

-## Usage

-- Once the tool is running, select the network interface you wish to monitor.
-- Start capturing packets and apply filters as needed.
-- View packet details and export captured data for further analysis.

 ## Dependencies